plapier/css3-flashes/README.md

 Everything in flashes directory, place respectively in your rails app:

 * _flashes.html.erb partial into app/views/shared/
-* sass files into public/stylesheets/sass/
+* sexy-css3-flashes folder into public/stylesheets/sass/
 * flashes.js into public/javascripts/ and include it in your javascripts tag.

+Import the _flashes.scss partial into your application.scss

+    @import "sexy-css3-flashes/flashes";

-Add the flashes partial to your layouts:
+Add the _flashes.html.erb partial to your layouts:

     <%= render :partial => 'shared/flashes' -%>